popiol/codepipeline/logs/README.md

-Put all logs in this folder
+Put all log files in this folder